TechProofreader/Longevity/README.md

 Longevity utilizes [Matplotlib](https://matplotlib.org/) and [Seaborn](http://seaborn.pydata.org/) for its graphing functionality, [Pandas](https://github.com/pandas-dev/pandas) to create, save, and read dataframes and csv files, and the [PySimpleGUI](https://github.com/PySimpleGUI/PySimpleGUI) framework to generate the graphical user interface.

 This software can be turned into a standalone program on various platforms such as Mac OS, Windows OS, and Linux via freezing the script itself by way of packages such as [py2app](https://pypi.org/project/py2app/), [py2exe](http://www.py2exe.org/), etc.

+<h2>To get and use Longevity on your machine</h2>

+Simply download the [LongevityPressureProgram.py](https://github.com/TechProofreader/Longevity/blob/master/LongevityPressureProgram.py) file and use one of the freezing packages above to freeze it into a standalone program.

+If you would like to create some test data for research purposes or for any other reason, you should also download the [test module I wrote for Longevity](https://github.com/TechProofreader/Longevity/blob/master/bloodPressureTesting.py) and adjust the parameters as you see fit.
+This test module generates random blood pressure and heart rate data coupled with randomized dates and times.
+It's great for generating artificial patient data for general research, as well as data to test Longevity's functions against, or simply to analyze the time trends of certain data types.

+Enjoy and stay healthy!